Suicide (band): Covers

-In 1994, The Crow: Original Motion Picture Soundtrack contains "Ghost Rider", covered by the Rollins Band.
-That same year The Fatima Mansions released a cover of "Diamonds, Fur Coat, Champagne", as part of their 1994 single "Nite Flights".
+Henry Rollins recorded a version of "Ghost Rider" for his solo debut, Hot Animal Machine.
+With Rollins Band he re-recorded the song (but at a much slower tempo) for The Crow: Original Motion Picture Soundtrack.
+That same year The Fatima Mansions released a cover of "Diamonds, Fur Coat, Champagne", as part of its 1994 single "Nite Flights".
 In May 1999, ? and the Mysterians released a cover of "Cheree" on the album More Action.

-The riff from "Ghost Rider" was sampled extensively in M.I.A.'s single, "Born Free", released in April 2010.
+The riff from "Ghost Rider" was sampled extensively in M.I.A.'s single "Born Free", released in April 2010.
 Martin Rev joined M.I.A. to perform the song on the Late Show with David Letterman.

 In mid-2009, the band the Horrors released a cover of the song "Shadazz", as part of a tribute to Alan Vega and his work.
-They have performed it many times live, along with another Suicide song, "Ghost Rider".
+The band performed it many times live, along with another Suicide song, "Ghost Rider".
 Later that year, Primal Scream and Miss Kittin covered the song "Diamonds, Fur Coat, Champagne" for a limited-edition 10-inch vinyl pressing.
 A total of 3,000 copies were pressed and released on March 30, 2009.

-"Ghost Rider" was covered by the garage punk band the Gories, and released on the album Cheapo Crypt Sampler No. 2.
+"Ghost Rider" was covered by the garage punk band the Gories and released on the album Cheapo Crypt Sampler No. 2.
 In April 2011, the influential dance-punk band LCD Soundsystem used a snippet from "Ghost Rider" during the song "Losing My Edge", and covered the Alan Vega solo effort "Bye Bye Bayou" during their final concert, held in a sold-out Madison Square Garden.
 The song was also covered by British duo The Last Shadow Puppets at New York City's Terminal 5, as a tribute to Alan Vega, shortly after his death in 2016.

 In April 2012, Neneh Cherry released a cover of the song "Dream Baby Dream", which appeared on her album The Cherry Thing.
-In May 2014, The band Savages, also released a live cover of the song as a b-side of their single "Fuckers"/"Dream Baby Dream" 12".
-Other artists who covered the song include Bruce Springsteen in 2016, and Many Angled Ones & Guy McKnight, in August 2018.
+In May 2014, the band Savages released a live cover of the song as a B-side of their single "Fuckers"/"Dream Baby Dream" 12".
+Other artists who covered the song include Bruce Springsteen in 2016, and Many Angled Ones & Guy McKnight in August 2018.